VistaGen Therapeutics Inc. (VTGN) Shares Down Despite Recent Market Volatility

-VistaGen Therapeutics Inc. (NASDAQ: VTGN)’s stock price has decreased by -3.64 compared to its previous closing price of 0.18.
-However, the company has experienced a -9.52% decline in its stock price over the last five trading sessions.
+VistaGen Therapeutics Inc. (NASDAQ: VTGN)’s stock price has decreased by -5.72 compared to its previous closing price of 0.17. however, the company has experienced a -9.45% decrease in its stock price over the last five trading days.

 Is It Worth Investing in VistaGen Therapeutics Inc. (NASDAQ: VTGN) Right Now?